allie1195abc/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

 .. only:: Partners

-  Your dashboard has two pages.
+  Your dashboard has been recently updated.

+  * The dashboard has new features including Course Status and Sort
+        #.
+Course Status includes 'In-Progress,' 'Not Started,' 'Done,' 'Not Enrolled,' and 'Upgraded'
   * The **Courses** page lists all the courses you have enrolled in, whether the course is current or has ended.
 The **Courses** page provides information about your courses and allows you to change course settings.
 By